Open Your Heart (M People song)

-"Open Your Heart" is a song by British band M People, released in January 1995 as the second single from their third album, Bizarre Fruit (1994).
-It was written by bandmembers Mike Pickering and Paul Heard, and produced by the band.
-The song peaked at number nine on the UK Singles Chart, and was a top 10 hit also in Finland and Scotland.
+"Open Your Heart" is a song by British band M People, released in January 1995 by Deconstruction Records as the second single from their third album, Bizarre Fruit (1994).
+The song was written by bandmembers Mike Pickering and Paul Heard, and produced by the band.
+Upon its release, "Open Your Heart" was acclaimed by music critics, whom praised its dance production and Heather Small's diva-like vocal performance.
+The single peaked at number nine on the UK Singles Chart, and was a top-10 hit also in Finland and Scotland.
 In the US, it reached number one on the Billboard Hot Dance Club Play chart.
+The accompanying music video for the song was directed by Jordan Feldman, featuring the band performing in an elevator, watching clubbers come in and out of the sliding doors.

 Background

-Hot on the heels of their single "Sight for Sore Eyes" and a Top 5 album Bizarre Fruit and a sold out UK Tour, M People released this single in a slight reshuffle, as "Search for the Hero" was meant to be the second single but the band were re-editing the Bizarre Fruit version to a more radio friendly edit so "Open Your Heart" was released instead.
+M People released this single in a slight reshuffle, as "Search for the Hero" was meant to be the second single but the band were re-editing the Bizarre Fruit version to a more radio friendly edit so "Open Your Heart" was released instead.
 The band had been on holiday together over the New Year break in Grenada, while dance mixes of this single had been released early and on UK radio, Pete Tong had been rotating several mixes on BBC Radio 1.